Jpowell94/AnalyticStyle/README.md

 # What is Analytic Style?

 This repository contains files for my stylometric analysis of a corpus I created, containing a subset of the analytic philosophy canon, a textual tradition beginning with the work of Gotlob Frege (1848-1925), Betrand Russell (1872-1970), G.E.
 Moore (1873-1958), and Ludwig Wittgenstein (1889-1951), and ending with the works of English language philosophers in the late 1950's early 1960's, togther with a subset of the continental philosophical canon, (see "*Continental Philosophy: A Very Short Introduction*".
 Critchley, Simon.
-2001), understood as the sum of:
+2001), understood to be the sum of at least the following philosphical traditions:

   1. German Idealism, British Idealism, and Romanticism.
   2. The critics of metaphysics and "masters of suspicion" including Feuerbach, Marx, Nietzsche, Freud, Bergson, and so on.
   3. Germanophone phenomenology and existential philosophy, (Husserl, Max Scheler, Karl Jaspers, and Heidegger).
-  4. French phenomenology, Hegelianism, and anti-Hegelianism (some of whome are also called                      "Existentialists") including Kojeve, Sartre, Merleau-Pont, Levinas, Bataille, and Simon de Beauvoir,        among others.
+  4. French phenomenology, Hegelianism, and anti-Hegelianism (some of whome are also called "Existentialists") including Kojeve, Sartre, Merleau-Pont, Levinas, Bataille, and Simon de
+     Beauvoir, among others.
   5. Hermeneutics (Dilthey, Gadamer, Ricoeur)
   6. Western Marxism, the Frankfurt school, including Lukacs, Benjamin, Horkheimer, Adorno, Marcuse, Habermas, etc.
   7. French Structuralism and structuralism, including Levi-Strauss, Lacan, and Althusser
   8. Post-Structuralism, exemplified in the works of Foucault, Derrida, and Deleuze
   9. "Post-modernism" here meant to refer to the work of Lyotard, and Baudrillard at least.